Rubicon Leisure & what it means

 - The council chose not to outsource its facilities to the private sector, choosing instead to set up Rubicon Leisure as a council-owned company.
 The council has stated it is keen to protect its leisure assets, and support Rubicon Leisure to help achieve a range of social objectives that benefit Redditch residents.
 This model is intended to help the council, through Rubicon Leisure, provide these services for years to come.

 - What is happening to the land, buildings and other assets?

 - They council has retained ownership of all the assets.
 They do not belong to Rubicon Leisure.

 - Prices have always been reviewed annually.
 Rubicon Leisure will not be able to raise prices by more than 5% without the approval of the council.

 - Are there plans to change opening hours or bookings?

-- No changes to opening hours are planned.
-A selection of key bookings (e.g. school swimming) are guaranteed in Rubicon Leisure’s service specification, with all other bookings continuing to be subject to standard hire agreements.
+- A selection of key bookings (e.g. school swimming) are guaranteed in Rubicon Leisure’s service specification, with all other bookings continuing to be subject to standard hire agreements.
 The idea is to increase the number of people and groups using the facilities.